 1. Name emotions

 Toddlers and young children have limited language skills, but parents can pay attention to their behaviors –be it yelling, pushing, crying, biting, or withdrawing.
 The behaviors they show are of great insight to know what they are feeling, then parents can help them put a name to it.
 When your child experiences an emotion, name it.
 For example: “You are happy!
 I can see you’re happy to be at the park”.

 As children grow, you can use this strategy to introduce new words that will build their emotional vocabulary: “You look startled.
 That thunder was really loud”.

 2. Plan for strong feelings

 Help your little one manage intense feelings by creating coping strategies!

-3. Use playtime to identify emotions
+3. Use playtime to identify emotions and build emotional intelligence

-When your child struggles with aggressive behavior, help him verbalize what he can and cannot do.
+When your child struggles with aggressive behavior, help them verbalize what they can and cannot do.
 A great way to do this is through play!
 Play is a natural way for children to experience, explore, and talk about various emotions.
 A simple way to do this is to use stuffed animals or dolls to act out some scenarios your child can relate to.
 These games are a great tool to model emotional regulation!

 4. Reading time